 A related priority is health literacy.
 Rich points out that we are living in a time of some of the most complex science and advanced healthcare we’ve ever had.
 How do you package this information so that it is accessible to everyone?
 How do you tell people to eat this, but don’t eat that, to get enough exercise, to stop smoking, drinking, hitting your wife, and shooting at each other.
 It is a huge challenge, but one that must be addressed if we are to effect sustainable behavior change and improve the overall health of the public.
 “The diversity that gives our nation its strength,” he says, “paradoxically also divides us” when it comes to health.

-Global health and health diplomacy
+Rich Carmona: global health and health diplomacy

 Rich’s final priority was global health.
 He notes that the world is flat and that we are all interconnected.
 If our allies aren’t prepared, then their problems will likely show up on our doorstep.
 We need to help them protect their communities so that our communities can be safe as well.